textcreationpartnership/A00391/README.md

 ##Content Summary##

 #####Front#####

-Here folowith a scorneful Image or monstrus shape of a maruelous strāge fygure called, Sileni alci
+Here folowith a scorneful image or monstrus shape of a maruelous  stra[n]ge fygure called, Sileni al
 #####Body#####

-1. ¶ Sileni Alcibiadis.
+Here folowith a scorneful image or monstrus shape of a maruelous  stra[n]ge fygure called, Sileni al
 #####Back#####
- ¶ Imprynted at London by me Iohn̄ Goughe.
-Cum priuilegio regali.¶ And also be for to sell in Fletes **Types of content**
+Here folowith a scorneful image or monstrus shape of a maruelous  stra[n]ge fygure called, Sileni al **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!